Ederbd/Ederbd/README.md

 ## Hello :wave:

 My name is Eder Ballastra, I am from Mexico.
-I studied computer science, and I have more than 5 years of experience in the computer area.
+I studied computer science :computer::pencil:, and I have more than 5 years of experience in the computer area:books:.
 I have been working as:

-Server administrator(SysAdmin).
+:white_check_mark:Server administrator(SysAdmin).
-Web Development.
+:white_check_mark:Web Development.
-Programming.
+:white_check_mark:Programming.
-Technical Support.
+:white_check_mark:Technical Support.

-I am currently specializing in the area of cybersecurity, as a pentester.
+I am currently specializing in the area of cybersecurity, as a pentester 	:bomb:	:syringe:.

-## Skills
+## Skills 	:bar_chart:

-- Programming languages:
+- :pencil: Programming languages:
 1. c
 2. c++
 3. python